-This function performs semi-hierarchical clustering on the basis of dissimilarity with the OPTICS algorithm (Ordering Points To Identify the Clustering Structure)
+This function performs semi-hierarchical clustering based on dissimilarity using the OPTICS algorithm (Ordering Points To Identify the Clustering Structure).

 Usage